AntoinePassemiers/ArchMM/docs/index.md

 How to use it
 -------------

-Let's create a regular HMM :
+Let's create a regular HMM.
+Using 5 hidden states, a fully-connected topology and normalizing the inputs Also considering 0 as being a missing value
 ```
 from HMM_Core import AdaptiveHMM

-# Using 5 hidden states, a fully-connected topology and normalizing the inputs
-# Also setting 0 as being a missing value
 hmm = AdaptiveHMM(5, "ergodic", standardize = True, missing_value = 0)
 ```